Worst-case Delay Analysis of Time-Sensitive Networks with Deficit Round-Robin: Numerical Evaluation

 \section{Numerical Evaluation}

 We use the network of Fig.~\ref{fig:indusNet}, a test configuration provided by Airbus in \cite{Grieu-line-shaping}.
 The industrial-sized case study of \cite{drr_rtas} is based on this network in \cite{1647738}.
 It includes 96 end-systems, 8 switches, 984 flows, and 6412 possible paths.
 The rate of the links are equal to $R =1$ Gb/s, and every switch $S_i$ has a switching latency equal to $16 \mu$s.
 Every switch has 6 input and 6 output end-systems.
 There are three classes of flows: (1) critical, (2) multimedia and (3) best-effort.
 Worst-case delay bounds are required for classes 1 and 2 only.
-There is one DRR scheduler at every switch output port with $n=3$ classes.
-At every DRR scheduler, the quanta are 3070 bytes for the critical class, 1535~bytes for the multimedia and best-effort classes.
-128 multicast flows, with 834 destinations, are critical; they have a maximum packet-size of 150 bytes.
-500 multicast flows, with 3845 destinations, are multimedia; they have a maximum packet-size of 500 bytes.
-266 multicast flows, with 1733 destinations, are best-effort; they have a maximum packet-size of 1535 bytes.
+There is one DRR scheduler at every switch output port with $n=3$ classes (see Table~\ref{tab:networkConfig} for details).
 For every flow, the path from the source to a destination can traverse at most $4$ switches.
-In \cite{drr_rtas}, as their method only apply to feed-forward networks, flows paths are chosen randomly with the constraint that graphs induced by flows are feed-forward.
+In \cite{drr_rtas}, as their method only applies to feed-forward networks, flow paths are chosen randomly with the constraint that graphs induced by flows are feed-forward.
 In this paper, we removed this restriction and, as the network has much redundancy, this automatically generates induced flow graphs with cyclic dependencies, and is more representative of a realistic deployment.
 We obtain different network utilization factors by varying the minimum packet inter-arrival times.
+We consider two modes: when the network is lightly loaded with a maximum link utilization of 40\%, and when the network is highly loaded with a maximum link utilization close to 100\%.

-As of today, there is no other result that computes bounds on worst-case delay of DRR networks with cyclic dependencies.
+As of today, the only methods that compute bounds on the worst-case delay of DRR networks with cyclic dependencies are TFA-SOA (see Section~\ref{sec:tfa}) and PLP-SOA (see Section~\ref{sec:plp}) where they use DRR strict service curves in degraded operational mode (see Section~\ref{sec:drrservice_dm}).
+As illustrated in Fig.~\ref{fig:sot}, our methods TFA-DRR and PLP-DRR significantly improve delay bounds and provide larger stability regions.

 As our method, PLP-DRR, contains a number of improvements, we perform a numerical analysis to evaluate whether each of our improvement is useful or not.
 We compare our full method, PLP-DRR, to the following four alternatives:

-1) TFA: we apply initial phase only; this is the best that can be obtained with TFA and DRR service curves.
+1) TFA-DRR: we apply the initial phase only; this is the best that can be obtained with TFA and DRR service curves.